Srijith-rkr/ECCO/README.md

 This repository contains the source code for reimplementing the paper "ECCO: Can We Improve Model-Generated Code Efficiency Without Sacrificing Functional Correctness?" and analysing the results.

+## Dashboard of Inference and Evaluation Outputs
+The outputs from our baseline repoduction can be found in the dashboard directory with the structure shown below.
+We have 2 subdirectories for the 2 models we use to reproduce the baselines.
+Each of these subdirectories are further divided based on inference and evaluation outputs and then by task type at the next level.

+- dashboard
+  - codellama_13b
+    - inference_outputs
+      - history_based
+      - nl_based
+    - judge_outputs
+      - history_based
+      - nl_based
+  - deepseek
+    - inference_outputs
+      - history_based
+      - nl_based
+      - sft
+    - judge_outputs
+      - history_based
+      - nl_based

 ## Dataset
 The dataset is available on Huggingface at: [CodeEff/ECCO](https://huggingface.co/datasets/CodeEff/ECCO).